reactgraphqlacademy/fb-messenger/README.md

 ### Part 2, sharing variables

-You can share variables(like colours or sizes) between CSS and JavaScript by using :export from CSS Modules.
+You can share variables(like colours) between CSS and JavaScript by using :export from CSS Modules.

-- Copy the SCSS variables from src/index.scss to src/styles/variables.scss
+- Copy the SCSS variables from src/index.scss into src/styles/variables.scss
-- Export the scss variable as JavaScript by exporting them in src/styles/export/colours.scss.
+- Export the SCSS variables as JavaScript by exporting them in src/styles/export/colours.scss.
 You have an example on how we export $white in colours.scss

 src/App.js shows you how we use the SCSS $white variable as a JavaScript variable